flyx/nix-flakes-go-plugins/part3.md

 You can of course provide a function that builds a customized image from a list of plugins; try that as an exercise.

+## Conclusion

+With this article, I set out to show that Nix Flakes can be a viable alternative to Go's `-buildmode=plugin`.
+In my opinion, it was largely a success in that I managed to be able to target even Windows.
+The main drawbacks are that I used beta software (Go 1.18 and Zig) to achieve that goal.
+These seem to be minor though, as Go 1.18 proper is set to be released in March 2022, and while Zig as a language has not reached a major version yet, we only use its bundled `clang` compiler which *is* production-ready.
+The error we ran into when trying to build for the Raspberry Pi is just missing header files for glibc, which hopefully will be fixed in a future release.

 ## Final Words

+The topics explored in this article are quite complex.
+It is likely that there are flaws in it.
-If you have suggestions how to improve this article, you can use the GitHub repository's issue tracker.
+If you have suggestions how to improve the article, you can use the GitHub repository's [issue tracker][11].

  [1]: https://github.com/Trundle/NixOS-WSL
  [2]: https://opencontainers.org